Joel-Haeberli/it-security-docs/docs/themes/Kerberos Delegation.md

 - Configured on the domain object (delegating service user or machine)
 - **Risks**
-	- "Unconstrained" -> insecure by definition
+	- "Unconstrained" $\rightarrow$ insecure by definition
 	- Unconstrained services are high-value targets for attackers
 	- Impact depends on the permissions of the delegated account
 	- Attacker can abuse delegated TGTs when he has control over the local admin, the target machine or the service user account